 Their fans were literally fascinated by the songs, and especially for the icy vocal delivery and they begged for a full album.

-The first "Bathory" album dated back in 1984 saw a heavier version of VENOM and it was greatly received by the fans worldwide.
+The first "Bathory" album dated back in 1984 musically saw a heavier version of VENOM and it was greatly received by the fans worldwide.

-The American band SLAYER indirectly contributed to this situation, just because Quorthon listened and liked SLAYER, but he wanted BATHORY to sound more evil and minimalistic than SLAYER, in order to save his band from becoming just another regular Thrash Metal act.
+The American band SLAYER indirectly contributed to this situation, just because Quorthon listened and liked SLAYER, and he wanted BATHORY to sound more evil and minimalistic than SLAYER, in order to save his band from becoming just another regular Thrash Metal act.

 It isn't Death Metal, actually, but definitely is a very extreme form of Black Metal for those times.

 The band HELLHAMMER are known for a much "greasier", doomier sound than the other bands within the style.
-Same goes for CELTIC FROST who was formed few days later after HELLHAMMER was disbanded.
+Same goes for CELTIC FROST who was formed a few days later after HELLHAMMER was disbanded.

-He stated that he wished to experience more with the music and at the general sound side, being the main reason for the upsaid change.
+He stated that he wished to experience more with the music and at the general sound side, being the main reason for the up-said change.

-After two EP's : "Emperor's Return" issued as of 1984 ; "Morbid Tales" and a legendary album "To Mega Therion" both issued by 1985, the band released "Into the Pandemonium" back in 1987.
-A quite avantgardistic attempt mixing industrial sonorities, gothic-like atmospheres, female vocalists were, also invited, and somehow a poetic touch created on some of their songs, such as "Mesmerized" Featuring Claudia-Maria Mokri as guest vocalist or "Sorrows of the Moon" Featuring Manü Moan as guest vocalist.
+A quite avant-gardistic attempt mixing industrial sonority, gothic-like atmospheres, female vocalists were, also invited, and somehow a poetic touch created on some of their songs, such as "Mesmerized" Featuring Claudia-Maria Mokri as guest vocalist or "Sorrows of the Moon" Featuring Manü Moan as guest vocalist.

 The album received a mixed reaction from the audience.